Special Marriage Act, 1954: Background

-Henry Sumner Maine first introduced Act III of 1872, which would permit any dissenters to marry whomever they chose under a new civil marriage law.
+Henry Sumner Maine first introduced Act III of 1872, which would permit any dissenters to marry whomever they choose under a new civil marriage law.
 In the final wording, the law sought to legitimize marriages for those willing to renounce their profession of faith altogether ("I do not profess the Hindu, Christian, Jewish, etc. religion").
 It can apply in inter-caste and inter-religion marriages.
 The Bill faced opposition from local governments and administrators, who believed that it would encourage marriages based on lust, which would inevitably lead to immorality.

 The Special Marriage Act, 1954 replaced the old Act III, 1872.
 The new enactment had three major objectives: